 Enzyme solutions contain active enzymes that eat through organics like urine and leave freshness behind.
-They can be purchased at most pet store and large super markets, and are essential to when pet accidents of this nature occur.
+It is often recommend by vets, can be purchased at most pet store and large super markets, and are essential to when pet accidents of this nature occur.
 To use, pour enzyme solution on affected area and leave to sit for a day.
 After a day has passed, blot out excess and allow furniture to air dry.

 If an enzyme formula is not an option, you can try one of the below substances as a solution.

 1 White Vinegar